Table Of Contents

 Device choice does not mean sacrificing security.
 IT must establish the minimum security baseline that any device must meet to be used on the corporate network, including WiFi security, VPN access, and perhaps add-on software to protect against malware.

 In addition, due to the wide range of devices, it is critical to be able to identify each device connecting to the network and authenticate both the device and the person using it.

 On-Boarding of New Devices

-Most BYOD implementations will have a wide-range of devices including desktop PCs, laptops, netbooks, smartphones, tablets, e-readers, and collaboration devices like the Cisco Cius.
+Most BYOD implementations will have a wide-range of devices including desktop PCs, laptops, netbooks, smartphones, tablets, e-readers, and collaboration devices.
 It is likely some devices will be corporate owned and managed, while other devices may be employee purchased and self-supported.

 On-boarding of new devices—bringing a new device onto the network for the first time—should be simple and, ideally, self-service with minimal IT intervention, especially for employee bought devices.
 IT also needs the ability to push updates to on-boarded devices as required.